AjayKMehta/setup-machine/NeovimNotes.md

 #### Autocommand groups

-When you create an autocommand as we did above, it's added automatically to a default autocommand group without a name.
+When you create an autocommand as shown in the above section, it's added automatically to a default autocommand group without a name.

 Autocommand groups are like namespaces for autocommands.